Blackfell/blackfell.github.io/_posts/2019-07-17-so-you-want-to-hack.md

 An effective way of learning foundations skills in systems administration, networking and programming, is building things.
 If you're not able to do any of the following, I recommend considering doing them as a learning task early on in your training plan:

-1. Installing and configuring a Windows server and client(s) in a secure manner; bonus points for implementing central authentication & other services.
+1. **Installing and configuring a Windows server and client(s) in a secure manner**- Bonus points for implementing central authentication & other services.
 Hint - free online training can help here.
-1. Installing and working in a Linux environment; get comfortable using the command line (it's not dead yet by a long shot) and satisfy yourself you can find files by name, content & permissions.
+1. **Installing and working in a Linux environment** - Get comfortable using the command line (it's not dead yet by a long shot) and satisfy yourself you can find files by name, content & permissions.
 Can you see what processes are running, who's logged in, can you check some basic logs, can you manage and configure a service like ssh?
-1. Configuring networking settings on Windows, Linux and networking appliances; try setting up a network with a couple of devices, your own custom address range (bonus points for fancy sub-netting) and check everything can talk successfully.
+1. **Configuring networking settings on Windows, Linux and networking appliances** - Try setting up a network with a couple of devices, your own custom address range (bonus points for fancy sub-netting) and check everything can talk successfully.
-1. Basic Scripting and programming - this one marries really well with 1 & 2; try using native scripting languages like PowerShell and Bash to find files on computers.
+1. **Basic Scripting and programming** - This one marries really well with 1 & 2; try using native scripting languages like PowerShell and Bash to find files on computers.
 Try some basic python, maybe do an online course.

 The above are examples you could use a s a start; you don't need to take them to the far end of one, but consider getting to a reasonable working level in each, to help you with other tasks.